 - Mobile Apps: Huddle’s Mobile apps already support the latest version of TLS and will continue to function following end of life for TLS 1.0.

-We’ll get back in touch to keep you updated on progress – however, should you require any further information, please get in touch with your Huddle Customer Success Manager, or email firstname.lastname@example.org.
+Should you require any further information, please get in touch with your Huddle Customer Success Manager, or email firstname.lastname@example.org.